Skip to main content

 The timeline is a reflection of the conversation between your daily choices and your endocrine system, the intricate network of glands and hormones that governs your energy, mood, metabolism, and resilience.

-The functions as the body’s internal messaging service, a sophisticated communication network that uses hormones as chemical messengers.
+The endocrine system functions as the body’s internal messaging service, a sophisticated communication network that uses hormones as chemical messengers.
 These messengers travel through the bloodstream to target cells, where they deliver instructions that regulate virtually every bodily process.
 Think of glands like the thyroid, adrenals, and gonads as command centers, each broadcasting specific signals.

 The pituitary gland, often called the master gland, orchestrates much of this activity based on input from the hypothalamus in the brain, which acts as the central processing unit, constantly monitoring your internal and external environment.
 This entire structure is designed to maintain a state of dynamic balance, or homeostasis.